openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

    white space
    comment

-The tokens defined by the lexical grammar are terminal symbols of the syntactic notation, which defines a set of productions starting from the goal symbol *compilationUnit* (see :ref:`Modules and Compilation Units`)---a sentence that consists of a single distinguished nonterminal, and describes how sequences of tokens can form syntactically correct programs.
+The tokens defined by the lexical grammar are terminal symbols of the syntactic notation.
+The syntactic notation defines a set of productions starting from the goal symbol *compilationUnit* (see :ref:`Modules and Compilation Units`).
+It is a sentence that consists of a single distinguished nonterminal, and describes how sequences of tokens can form syntactically correct programs.

 .. index::
    production